dime-coin/electrum-docs/jsonrpc.rst

-JSONRPC interface
+JSONRPC Interface
 =================

-Commands to the Electrum daemon can be sent using JSONRPC.
+Commands to the Electrum-Dime daemon can be sent using JSONRPC.
 This is useful if you want to use electrum in a PHP script.

 Note that the daemon uses a random port number by default.
 In order to